CogentRedTester/mpv-coverart/README.md

 properly select internal cover art, though you might get lucky and have it select the right track by chance.

+## Preload Mode
+This is an experimental change to the way the script loads coverart, it loads cover art synchronously by hooking into the player's preloading phase
+(after file is loaded, but before playback start or track selection).
+This creates more seamless coverart loading, and has better compatibility with mpv's default track-loading behaviour.
+However, because the player has to wait for this script to finish processing before starting playback, it could potentially lead to the player freezing if something slows down the script.
+For this reason the setting is currently disabled by default while I wait and see if anyone reports any bugs, but I encourage everyone to try it out.

+What this means in practice is the following:
+* mpv player will not start playback until all cover art is loaded
+* this means that on slow file/network systems playback may be delayed
+* `track added` messages are not printed to the console
+* the `--vid=n` property is supported since mpv doesn't attempt to select `n` until after covers are loaded
+* watch-later saves will remember which cover the video was on
+* no more awkward switch from the black no-video screen to cover art at the start of every file (force-window=yes)
+* the window doesn't close and reopen in-between files when playing from the terminal (force-window=no)
+* external cover art will be loaded by default instead of embedded images (mpv behaviour, can be changed with an option)
+* may provide better compatibility with some other scripts and options

+Preload mode can be enabled by setting the script opt: `preload=yes`

 ## Configuration
 Look at [coverart.conf](coverart.conf) for the full list of options.
 This config file can be placed into the script-opts folder inside the mpv config directory to be loaded automatically.